ASEAN downgrades Myanmar presence in summit in major rebuke

 KUALA LUMPUR, Malaysia (AP) — Southeast Asian foreign ministers have agreed to downgrade Myanmar’s participation in an upcoming summit in their sharpest rebuke yet of its leaders following a Feb.
 1 military takeover.

-The Association of Southeast Asian Nations will invite a non-political representative instead of Myanmar’s military leader, Senior Gen. Min Aung Hlaing, the grouping’s chair Brunei said Saturday.
+Myanmar objected to the decision by the Association of Southeast Asian Nations to invite a non-political representative instead of Myanmar’s military leader, Senior Gen. Min Aung Hlaing, the grouping’s chair Brunei said Saturday.

+In a swift response, Myanmar’s foreign ministry said it was “extremely disappointed and strongly objected” to the group’s decision, which was made without the usual consensus required by ASEAN in its decision making.

+“Linking the matter of Myanmar’s representation at the ASEAN summit with the visit of the special envoy would be counterproductive as it is merely putting pressure on Myanmar,” the statement said.

-Myanmar contended Erywan could not meet with people facing legal proceedings such as Suu Kyi and deposed President Win Myint or with entities that have been declared illegal, Brunei said in a statement.
+Myanmar contends Erywan could not meet with people facing legal proceedings such as Suu Kyi and deposed President Win Myint or with entities that have been declared illegal, Brunei said in a statement.

 Suu Kyi and other top civilian leaders were detained in the army takeover.
-She faces various charges that her supporters and independent analysts say are an attempt to legitimize the military action.
+She faces various charges that her supporters and independent analysts say are designed to legitimize the military action.

 The statement from Brunei said the ASEAN ministers were concerned about the impact of the Myanmar crisis on regional security and about the “unity, credibility and centrality of ASEAN as a rules-based organization.”